Mr-YENOJ/Terstyl/README.md

           (ii) And next type you own name.then enter then y.
 step 7 :- re do step 5
-step 8 :-type varjj and enter ther typer your second name then enter and y. step 9 :- last step bash
+step 8 :-type varjj and enter ther typer your second name then enter and y. step 9 :- last step bash t-style.sh